bhdevops-sys/turtle_master/data_verification_points_tn.md

 2. Connect to the database storing turtle interaction and nest data.
 3. Copy and run the SQL scripts provided in each section.
 4. Investigate any records returned — they may indicate data quality issues.
-5. Spatial map location data for correct positioning verification.
+5. Spatially map coordinates for correct nest location positioning verification.
 6. Repeat these checks periodically to ensure **high-quality turtle monitoring data**.

 ---